 2. Sphere Shading And Nodule Lines

-Make them dark, but don’t press so hard that you crush the grain of the paper.
+Make the lines dark, but don’t press so hard that you crush the grain of the paper.

 The circle with arrows represents the simple lighting I used for my drawing.
 The gradation is darkest at the outer edge of the sphere and ends at the smaller circle near the center.